g0dkar/qrcode-kotlin/README.md

   of other stuff during the development of v2.0.0 and v3.0.0!
 * [Doomsdayrs](https://github.com/Doomsdayrs): For pointing out how the library could be improved using Kotlin Multiplatform, and helping out implementing it into the project.
+* An awesome, furry friend for all the support through all these years :)

 ## Support and Links